pokt-network/docs/content/node/tutorials/zero-to-node/going-live.md

   - home/paths/node-runner/zero-to-node/going-live
   - node/tutorials/zero-to-node/going-live.md
   - home/node/tutorials/zero-to-node/going-live.md
 description: Final steps for going live with your node.
-Part 5 of 5 in the Zero to Node tutorial.
+Part 5 of 5 in the Zero To Node tutorial.
 ---